Tuition, Fees, and Refunds

 A dispute of any charge on your student account must be submitted in writing within sixty days from the date of billing.
 All disputes must be sent to: Student Accounts, Finance Center, 3601 Pacific Avenue, Stockton, CA 95211; or via email to email@example.com.
 If you fail to comply within the sixty-day period, you may forfeit your rights to dispute the charge in the future.

 Any account balance outstanding at the end of the session will be transferred to the Student Loan Department for servicing.
 The balance is subject, but not limited to, principal, interest, late charges, collection fees, credit bureau reporting, and any legal fees associated with the collection of the debt.
 Students are responsible for all fees associated with the collection of the debt.
 A student with a balance due to the University will not be entitled to any benefits or services from the University including, but not limited to, registration for courses, copies of transcripts, diploma, and utilization of University housing and meals, until the balance is paid in full.

-Continuing Pacific students and new or returning students whose admission is effective in Summer 2016 may qualify for assistance in the form of a Federal Student Loan.
+Continuing Pacific students and new or returning students whose admission is effective in summer may qualify for assistance in the form of a Federal Student Loan.
 However, because program regulations restrict students to a maximum annual loan amount, borrowing for summer usually results in reduced loan eligibility during the regular academic year.
 Undergraduate students who qualify for Federal Pell Grants may also be eligible for Summer Pell Grant payments.
 Continuing and readmitted students must make satisfactory academic progress to qualify for financial aid.
 Please visit Financial Aid for more information.